MDRRC/Rc5ToXPressnet/readme.md

 | TXD1 18       | MAX485 pin 4   |
 | IO   22       | MAX485 pin 2/3 |

-And of course put the VCC and GND of the SSD1306 / MAX485 to 5V and TSOP4836 to 3V3 of the Arduino Mega 2560 board.
+And of course put the VCC and GND of the SSD1306 / MAX485 / TSOP4836 to 3V3 of the Arduino Mega 2560 board (5V is also OK).

 Below the PCB.
 The display and TSOP4836 IR receiver are mounted on the solder side!

 ![](https://github.com/MDRRC/Rc5ToXPressnet/blob/master/Doc/pcb_comp_side.JPG)

 ![](https://github.com/MDRRC/Rc5ToXPressnet/blob/master/Doc/pcb_solder_side.JPG)

+If your are interested in a PCB sent me a mail, PCB cost 3.50 Euro exclusing post and package.

 ## Used library's
 If you want to build the code yourself or update / change the code following library's are required.